WestGrid/ubcSummerSchool2018/1-program.md

 | Thu **14th** morning | Phil Austin? | cloud course? |
 | Thu **14th** afternoon | Matt McInnis? | *bioinfo and data graphics in R for microbiologists* by ECOSCOPE |

-Wolfgang Richter (tentative), or Ata Roudgar (more experienced with installation than using SQL)
-- a database workshop
-  - 2017-Oct-27: Wolfgang wants to teach a database course in Vancouver but he might not be able due to health issues
-  - Feb-09: aiming to have the latest MySQL and Postgres service on Cedar by the end of February

 ## Next face-to-face March-20 @2pm

 - discuss the program table